allthingslinux/gitcord/README.md

 ## ⚠️ Disclaimer

-**This project is currently in early development and does not have any relevant features yet.** The bot exists as a basic framework, but the core functionality described in this README is not yet implemented.
-The only things that exist are a ping command (/slashping, !ping), and an insecure html url fetching command (!fetchurl)
+**This project is currently in early development and does not have a complete featureset yet.** The bot exists as a basic framework, but some core functionality described in this README is not yet implemented.
 **Do not run this on servers with untrusted members present.
 It is not secure yet.**

 We have detailed plans and are actively working on bringing these features to life.
-Code is on the way!
 Check back soon for updates, or feel free to contribute to help accelerate development.

 ## Getting Started